xpmethod/torn-apart/docs/_reflections/moacir_p_de_sa_pereira.md

 the state’s insatiable data-collection maw adds to the weight on the body.
 More exhaustion.
 Then there are the bodies that [*literally die of exhaustion*](https://www.theguardian.com/us-news/2016/dec/07/report-us-border-patrol-desert-weapon-immigrants-mexico) because of the logic of the nation-state.
-In “Big Man,” Berlant writes about the fattening of the white body, in how whiteness is becoming “enfleshed.”
-There a different exhaustion awaits, I suppose, as these bodies begin to move thickly through space, perturbing and being perturbed by the surroundings.

 Flailing itself, of course, exhausts.
 Can it be otherwise?
 Yet… maybe this time.
 Maybe this coalition.
 Maybe this action.
 This heavy wall isn’t see